hyosung11/Launch-School/notes.md

 05:51 getting setup for study session with Alex

 07:16 finished study session with Alex.
 Very helpful.
 I need to engage in the struggle and confusion.

+Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Reviewed Anki cards
+   * [x] 2.
+Read and took notes on making flashcards
+   * [x] 3.
+Read blogs about learning to learn
+   * [x] 4.
+JS101 - Small Problems > Easy 1 > 4-5
+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Review Anki cards
+   * [ ] 3.
+JS101 Small Problems > Easy 6-11
+   * [ ] 3.
+Take Quiz 1
+3. Are there any blockers or impediments preventing you from doing your work?
+   * Eyes felt tired from all the screen time yesterday.
+I need to do some eye diverging exercises regularly.